-ASP.N Core is a cross-platform framework.
-So, using this framework we can develop any applications for any operating systems like Windows, Linux, macOS etc. We can use this framework for developing web applications, console application or desktop applications which can be deployed in any operating systems.
-Also, this framework Cloud environment for the development and deployments.
+ASP.Net Core is a cross-platform framework.
+So, using this framework we can develop any application for any operating system like Windows, Linux, macOS, etc. We can use this framework for developing web applications, console applications, or desktop applications that can be deployed in any operating system.
+Also, this framework is used for Cloud environments for development and deployments.

-As we have already discussed that Asp.Net Core is a Cross-Platform framework, so we can host Asp.Net Core applications not only in IIS but also it can be hosted in the Nginx, Apache, Docker etc. So, we can host the asp.net core application in the Linux web server using Nginx.
-In this case, Kestrel will act as an internal web server for processing request.
+As we have already discussed Asp.Net Core is a Cross-Platform framework, so we can host Asp.Net Core applications not only in IIS but also it can be hosted in Nginx, Apache, Docker, etc. So, we can host the asp.net core application in the Linux webserver using Nginx.
+In this case, Kestrel will act as an internal web server for processing requests.

-In case of installation of an associated application that is developed within the .Net framework, it's perpetually one package installation and conjointly needed some runtime surroundings for the Windows in operating systems.
-But since .Net Core could be cross-platform, therefore application developed during this framework got to be prepackaged and put in severally for the package.
+In case of installation of an associated application that is developed within the .Net framework, it's perpetually one package installation and conjointly needed some runtime surroundings for the Windows operating systems.
+But since .Net Core could be cross-platform, therefore applications developed during this framework had to be prepackaged and put in severally for the package.
 Developers have to compile the Nuget packages including within the .Net Core.

-.NET Framework does not embrace any durable framework or tools to the mobile app development.
-But .NET Core compatible with Xamarin with the help of the .NET commonplace Library.
-Hence, developers can make the most of Xamarin to place in writing cross-platform mobile apps in C# with a shared code base with help of same APIs.
-They're going to a lot of using the tools provided by Xamarin to customize the mobile app for individual mobile platforms like Android, iOS and Windows Phone.
+.NET Framework does not embrace any durable framework or tools for mobile app development.
+But .NET Core is compatible with Xamarin with the help of the .NET commonplace Library.
+Hence, developers can make the most of Xamarin to place in writing cross-platform mobile apps in C# with a shared code base with the help of the same APIs.
+They're using a lot of tools provided by Xamarin to customize the mobile app for individual mobile platforms like Android, iOS, and Windows Phone.

-In case of .Net Core, this framework makes the developer life very easy to develop microservice oriented systems which is too much completed in case of standard .Net Framework.
-Intrinsically systems embrace a variety of freelance and dynamic microservices, the developers have to be compelled to concentrate on individual microservices. .NET Core permits programmers to develop custom microservices by mistreatment variable programming languages, technologies and frameworks.
+In the case of .Net Core, this framework makes the developer's life very easy to develop microservice-oriented systems which is too much completed in the case of standard .Net Framework.
+Intrinsically systems embrace a variety of freelance and dynamic microservices, the developers have to be compelled to concentrate on individual microservices. .NET Core permits programmers to develop custom microservices by mistreatment of variable programming languages, technologies, and frameworks.
 Also, the developers can build a powerful system by combining multiple microservices seamlessly.

-.NET Core is additional sensible than .NET Framework to bolster the performance and quantifiability of applications.
-It permits developers to bolster the performance of applications drastically whereas not deploying any hardware or infrastructure.
-Also, it permits developers to create, check and deploy applications directly at the environment of the cloud.
-Hence, the developers can switch to .NET Core to bolster the performance and quantifiability of their applications whereas not putt overtime and energy.
+.NET Core is additionally sensible than .NET Framework to bolster the performance and quantifiability of applications.
+It permits developers to bolster the performance of applications drastically while not deploying any hardware or infrastructure.
+Also, it permits developers to create, check, and deploy applications directly in the environment of the cloud.
+Hence, the developers can switch to .NET Core to bolster the performance and quantifiability of their applications without putting over time and energy.

 Source : https://goo.gl/pgjPfm

-In case of .Net Frameworks, we mean developers are very much familiar with how to reference a dll or a Nuget Packages in a project or solution using Visual Studio IDE.
-So, with the help of Visual Studio IDE, we can deploy our applications in operating systems including Windows, Linux or Unit.
+In the case of .Net Frameworks, we mean developers are very much familiar with how to reference a DLL or Nuget Packages in a project or solution using Visual Studio IDE.
+So, with the help of Visual Studio IDE, we can deploy our applications in operating systems including Windows, Linux, or Unit.

 Dependency Injection (DI) achieves loosely coupled, additional testable code in the applications.
-In ASP.NET MVC 5/4 or classic ASPX based mostly applications, we tend to use to own separate DI containers used like Unity, AutoFac, StructureMap etc. We had to form up our project to use DI, its additional effort.
+In ASP.NET MVC 5/4 or classic ASPX-based mostly applications, we tend to use our own separate DI containers like Unity, AutoFac, StructureMap, etc. We had to form up our project to use DI, it's additional effort.

-In ASP.NET Core applications, dependency injection is inherent i.e. no setup headache for DI. simply produce some services and obtainable to use DI.
-In the case of sample .Net Core MVC Applications, sample projects always used inherited DI in the code (especially in Startup.cs file).
-With the help of this files, we can implement any type of configuration like EF, Authentication etc and also implement custom service as we required.
+In ASP.NET Core applications, dependency injection is inherent i.e. no setup headache for DI.
+Simply produce some services and obtainable to use DI.
+In the case of sample .Net Core MVC Applications, sample projects always use inherited DI in the code (especially in the Startup.cs file).
+With the help of these files, we can implement any type of configuration like EF, Authentication, etc, and also implement custom services as we require.